Notarize from the convenience of your office or home. Save hours on in-person notarization for you and your clients.

 Record notarial acts and eliminate fraud with secure ID verification and state-approved software.

-Starting at $89/mo for PandaDoc Enterprise + $10 per notarized transaction.
+Starting at $59/mo for PandaDoc Enterprise + $10 per notarized transaction.
 Volume discounts available.
-Contact us for more details.

-Play it safe by safeguarding your documents and storing unlimited audio-video recordings of every notarial act.
-PandaDoc Notary is approved by all states that allow RON.
+Safeguard your documents and store unlimited audio-video recordings of every notarial act.

 Reduce fraud with secure ID verification that adheres to state standards.
 KBA questions and ID credential validation included in every transaction.

 Trace every notarial transaction with unlimited audio-visual session recordings and cloud-based electronic journaling.

 Upload and notarize multiple documents in the same session with multiple signers.

 “Although this is a new platform, I found it to be an easy one to navigate.
 As long as you pay attention to detail, and the training video provided, one could do fine.
 If you’re looking for a user-friendly notary platform that…”

 “Once I got up to speed, this quickly became my preferred method of estate planning document execution after the pandemic.
 Good UX/UI, intuitive functionality, ease of use for even the most technologically challenged.”